January 1945

 From his letter, May 23, 1945, after censorship rules had been relaxed.

-"I sailed from New York
+"I sailed from New York harbor on the Queen Elizabeth."

-"We zig-zagged our way across the Atlantic without convoy until one morning I came on deck bright & early and there off on the horizon was a purple haze which I knew right away was land.
+"We zig-zagged our way across the Atlantic without convoy until one morning I came on deck right & early and there off on the horizon was a purple haze which I knew right away was land.

-It didn't take long for the land to sort of sneak up and surround us on all
+It didn't take long for the land to sort of sneak up and surround us on all sides for before I knew it I was gazing at the hills of Scotland."

 "We were in the Firth of Clyde.
 I have never in all my life seen such a beautiful country."